oroinc/documentation/backend/setup/dev-environment/index.rst

 .. note::

-   In case of using :ref:`Docker and Symfony Server <setup-dev-env-docker-symfony>`, follow :ref:`this guide <setup-dev-env-docker-symfony-install-application>`.
+   If you use :ref:`Docker and Symfony Server <setup-dev-env-docker-symfony>`, follow :ref:`this guide <setup-dev-env-docker-symfony-install-application>`.

 .. _dev-guide-development-practice-setup-dev-env-create-bundle: